MeguminSama/Discord-ModLoader/README.md

 An in-memory mod loader for Discord.

+# Note about 64-bit vs 32-bit Discord.

+Discord recently released x64 builds of all their clients.
+For this program to work, it must be compiled for the same architecture that your Discord runs on.

+If you go into account settings and scroll to the bottom of the sidebar, you should see `Host x.x.xxx x64` or `Host x.x.xxx x86`.

+Make sure to get the right build for this architecture.

 # Usage

 Download the latest version from the Releases page, and extract it somewhere.